A static theory of promises

 Promises thus have scope.
 Formally intentions also have a scope, but the scope of an intention held by an agent is by definition limited to the agent (source) itself.
 An intention could be leaked deliberately (e.g. to the press, in order to influence someone).
 This might be a form of leverage, or an attempt to impose an obligation on some party in scope.
 However, at the instant an intention expands in scope to encompass more agents it becomes a promise.
 A so-called letter of intent, for example, is a promise rather than merely an intention.

 The time aspect of promises presents further challenges.
 Intentions can become outdated by events.
-An event which is found to fulfill and intention documents the implicit promise, since one must admit to the intention in a wider scope.
+An event which is found to fulfill an intention documents the implicit promise, since one must admit to the intention in a wider scope.
 Conversely, the documentation for a promise does not have to last for ever; if documentation of a promise disappears completely, it reverts to being an intention.
-A promise to oneself is merely an intention, unless it is documented.
+A promise to oneself is in excess of a mere intention because it has been documented.

 The distinction between the promisee and the scope of the promise is key to understanding promises.
 Suppose someone intends to arrange a surprise birthday party for their friend.
 Initially this is an intention.
 The intention is written in a diary or mentioned to a third party and it becomes a promise.
 The target is not in the scope of the promise however, so the promise remains unknown to the jubilant.
 However, suppose that before telling anyone else, the promiser destroys all evidence of the promise by tearing out the page of the diary, effectively withdrawing knowledge of the promise, then the promise reverts to being just an intention.
 But as long as knowledge of the promise remains ``out there'' in the world, it remains a promise that has been made.